Understanding Mesenchymal Stem Cells

 - Regenerative support, in which MSCs interact with surrounding cells and contribute signals that may support tissue repair.

 It is important to describe these properties in cautious language.
 Responses are not guaranteed, biological timelines are measured in weeks or months, and candidacy depends on the individual case.
-Patients should discuss candidacy with their physician and review what the current evidence does and does not show for their specific condition.
+Patients should discuss candidacy with their physician and review what the current evidence does and does not show for their specific condition, including the resources gathered on our research and evidence page.

 Why donor screening matters